hartex/nc-js-course/README.md

 ## How to run examples

-Most of the examples can be run just by opening corresponding HTML files, but examples from lectures 9-12 need an additional build steps (compiling using [babel](http://babeljs.io/)) before running, so you should execute the following steps:
+Most of the examples can be run just by opening corresponding HTML files, but examples from lectures 9-12 need an additional build steps (compiling using [babel](http://babeljs.io/)) before running, so you should execute the following:

 - install all project dependencies